yzhao062/pyod/docs/index.rst

 to **identify outlying objects** in data with both unsupervised and supervised approaches.
 This exciting yet challenging field is commonly referred as `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_ or `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_.
+The toolkit has been successfully used in various academic researches [4, 8] and commercial products.
 Unlike existing libraries, PyOD provides:

-- **Unified and consistent APIs** across various anomaly detection algorithms for easy use.
+- **Unified and consistent APIs** across various anomaly detection algorithms.
-- **Compatibility with Python 2 and 3**.
-All implemented algorithms are **scikit-learn compatible** as well.
+- **Compatibility with both Python 2 and 3**.
+All implemented algorithms are also **scikit-learn compatible**.
-- Additional functionalities, e.g., **Detector Combination Frameworks** for ensemble learning.
+- **Advanced functions**, e.g., **Outlier Ensemble Frameworks** to combine multiple detectors.
-- **Detailed API Reference, Examples and Tests** for better readability and reliability.
+- **Detailed API Reference, Examples and Tests** for better reliability.

-**The toolbox has been successfully used in various academic researches [4, 8] and commercial products.
-It is currently under active development**.
-However, the primary purpose of the toolkit is quick exploration.
-Using it as the final output should be cautious;
-fine-tunning may be needed to generate meaningful results.
-The authors can be reached out at yuezhao@cs.toronto.edu; comments, questions, pull requests and issues are welcome.
-**Enjoy catching outliers!**

 **Key Links**: